ErsoyED/recipe-recommandation-app/README.md

     **The application should now be running.**

-## Using the Application/Application Features

 ### Usage
-- Homepage: (`http://localhost:3000`): Displays a list of recipes fetched from MongoDB.
-- Specific Recipe Details: (`http://localhost:3000/recipe/:id`): Shows a specific recipe by is within the MongoDB database.
-- Add Recipe: (`http://localhost:3000/add-recipe`): Allows the user to add a recipe to the database.
-- Edit Recipe: (`http://localhost:3000/edit-recipe/<id>`): Allows the user to edit a specifc recipe in the database by id.

 - **To view all recipes within the database:**
     1. With the application running, enter `http://localhost:3000` in your browsers search bar.